 What might you have suggested to Amelia regarding scheduling appointments for Delaney?

-I stated, “Third, addition to flexibility and appointments, during sessions, you will want to help Delaney adjust to the doctor.
+I stated, "Third, in addition to flexibility and appointments, during sessions, you will want to help Delaney adjust to the doctor.
 Remind the physician to move slowly.
-Ask him or her if Delaney can handle instruments and just get to know the doctor for awhile before an examination.
+Ask him or her if Delaney can handle instruments and just get to know the doctor for a while before an examination.

 You might want to bring a prepared list of questions to save time and take notes.
 You might also ask the professional for printed information to explain further what is said.
 Don’t be afraid to request as much information as you need to understand and plan for your child.
 You have a right to explanations in understandable terms.
 You are the consumer.

 Finally, as you have experienced, children rarely enjoy sitting through adult conversations.
 Delaney may be even more distracted.
 You might take someone with you to the appointment who can keep Delaney busy while you talk with the doctor, or ask if a nurse can supervise her out of the office.
 You may need to schedule another appointment or telephone call to talk without interruption."

 Do you have an Amelia who has an autistic child who has difficulty adjusting to new doctors?
 What might you have said to her in a similar situation?
 Would playing this section during a session be beneficial?